 JF1534: The Power Of Your Apartment Syndication Brand Part 1 of 4 | Syndication School with Theo Hicks

 When raising money, which apartment syndicators are constantly doing, having a recognizable name or brand could make your job easier.
 Imagine having such a brand that people actually come to you offering to give you their money to invest in your deals.
 That is 100% possible when you have a highly recognized brand.
 How do I know it is 100% possible?
-Because I work for a guy that has done exactly that with the Best Ever brand.
-Hear Theo’s and Joe’s tips on how to build a powerful apartment syndication brand.
-If you enjoyed today’s episode remember to subscribe in iTunes and leave us a review!
+Because I work for a guy who has done exactly that with the Best Ever brand.
+Hear our tips on how to build a powerful apartment syndication brand, as well as the benefits of branding.

 Best Ever Tweet:

 Free Document for This Episode:

 Get additional advice on things like why build a brand and how to reach out to potential investors when you sign up for our newsletter at BestEverNewsLetter.com.